-At Big Red Dog Promotions we’re all about LIVE MUSIC–promoting touring acts–from all over–in Des Moines, Iowa.
-One look at our line up and you will see clearly–we love the blues!
-What we really love is just great music and that comes in many colors.
-We hope to see you at a Big Red Dog show soon!
+Big Red Dog Music Promotions is all about LIVE MUSIC–promoting touring acts–from all over–in Des Moines, Iowa.
+One look at our line up and you will see, clearly, we love the blues!
+What we really love is just great music and that comes in many flavors.
+We hope to see you at a Big Red Dog show soon.

 Filling the blues void

 When Blues on Grand closed last October, the longtime blues club’s sound men Scott Allen and Scott Long didn’t just lose a gig, they lost a venue for their favorite music.

 Over beers, the two decided to fill the blues gap in Des Moines.

 Allen, who’s also a photographer and has shot blues fests all over the country, and Long, a guitarist in local band Sumpin’ Doo, worked the sound at shows like Gross Domestic Product at All Play and spoke with general manager Eric Hatfield about using the space for regular blues shows.
 In January, their newfound company, Big Red Dog, hosted its first show – The Bel Airs, from Kansas City – and now brings in a steady stream of local and touring acts.
 For Blues on Grand fans looking for an added touch of familiarity, Allen and Long even bought that bar’s old tables for the space.

 Allen and Long are also trying out shows at other venues, like a Ronnie Baker Brooks performance at House of Bricks on April 15, and Mike Zito April 22 at Club 504.
 But they say All Play will likely remain the primary venue for their shows.
 Both guys’ first interest is blues, but they’re not limiting themselves.
 Big Red Dog booked a June 2 date for bluegrass/folk group Crooked Still, and are open to other genres if the right act comes along.